AdobeDocs/graphql-mesh-gateway/src/pages/gateway/edge-mesh-beta.md

 <InlineAlert variant="info" slots="text"/>

-While the edge mesh endpoints will be faster and more performant, during this beta phase, these URLs should only be used for testing and staging purposes.
+While the beta edge mesh endpoints will be faster and more performant, you should use these URLs for testing and staging purposes only.

 ### Command responses